 If you thought ditching eggs would mean you'd never enjoy another batch of French toast, think again.
 Just about anything in the world can be made vegan, and this plant-based Vegan French Toast is no exception.
 This recipe is perfect for special occasions or anytime of year, and pairs perfectly with my Banana Peel Bacon.
 And if you're into using up ripe bananas, try these Vegan Banana Pancakes.

 Want more breakfast deliciousness?
-Try my Overnight Chia Pudding that tastes just like banana bread, my Smashed Smashed Avocado Toast, Sweet Potato Oatmeal, White Chocolate Pistachio Vegan Pancakes, or my fresh Acai Smoothie Bowl.
+Try my Overnight Chia Pudding that tastes just like banana bread, my Smashed Avocado Toast, Sweet Potato Oatmeal, White Chocolate Pistachio Vegan Pancakes, or my fresh Acai Smoothie Bowl.

-What Goes in Vegan French Toast
+Ingredients For Vegan French Toast

 Ingredient Notes and Substitutions